-Walker has also worked extensively as both an assistant and cover conductor with several ensembles, including the Oliver Award winning English Touring Opera, Britain’s leading professional opera touring company; the Chicago Opera Theater with famed mezzo-soprano Frederica Von Stade and Emanuelle Andrizzi, the Baldwin Wallace Bach Festival Orchestra, in a critically acclaimed performance of the St. Matthew Passion, and with high profile concerts and operas at the Royal College of Music.
+Walker has also worked extensively as an assistant and as cover conductor with several ensembles, including the Oliver Award winning English Touring Opera, Britain’s leading professional opera touring company; the Chicago Opera Theater with famed mezzo-soprano Frederica Von Stade and Emanuelle Andrizzi, the Baldwin Wallace Bach Festival Orchestra, in a critically acclaimed performance of the St. Matthew Passion, and assisting high profile concerts and operas at the Royal College of Music.
 Walker also assisted the Chicago College of Performing Arts Symphony Orchestra in a recording session of Stacy Garrop’s Mythology Symphony recorded on the Cedille Records recording label.

-Also an accomplished cellist, Walker has won several awards, scholarships, and competitions and has worked with some of the most notable musicians of our day including Riccardo Muti, Vladimir Jurowski, and Yo Yo Ma.
+Also an accomplished cellist, Walker has won several awards, scholarships, and competitions and worked with some of the most notable musicians of our day including Ricardo Muti, Vladimir Jurowski, and Yo Yo Ma.
 Recently he was invited to perform with Hakkan Hardenberger and the Royal College of Music Symphony Orchestra as a part of the Philharmonia Orchestra’s “The Trumpet Shall Sound” series and served as Principal Cello of the Royal College of Music Opera Orchestra.
-At 16, Walker had his first professional engagement when he performed with the Mississippi Symphony Orchestra.
+At age 16, Walker had his first professional engagement when he performed with the Mississippi Symphony Orchestra.